 ASC 842 operating lease examples

 You can find the correct treatment of an operating lease under ASC 842 in the following blogs.
-In additional to the examples, the first article also provides a brief summary of the current standards and the second one provides some additional information on the right-of-use asset and the treatment of operating leases under ASC 842.
+The first article provides a comprehensive transition example of an operating lease to the new rules and the second one provides some additional information on the right-of-use asset and the treatment of operating leases under ASC 842.

 - New Lease Accounting Example: Operating Lease Transition under ASC 842

 - The ROU Asset and Operating Lease Accounting under ASC 842: Full Guide and Example

 With the accounting treatment of capital/finance leases under ASC 842 being largely unchanged, we’ve provided an overview of finance leases under the new standard in the following blog.
 It also includes a full example under current US GAAP, or ASC 840, as well as a detailed explanation of the changes to capital/finance lease criteria.

 Under IFRS 16, all leases are treated as finance leases, but there are a few different approaches that a lessee can use.
 The following blog includes both an example of a lease using the full retrospective approach as well as a separate example demonstrating the use of the modified retrospective approach, also known as the cumulative effect approach.

 GASB 87 examples

 We provide three detailed examples of lease accounting under GASB 87.
 The first article is an example of accounting for a new lease agreement under GASB 87 and the second includes two full transition examples.